lcsirmaz/minitip/README.md

 > from the given constraints?

-and **not** whether the given inequality is a valid entropy inequality (that is, it holds for arbitrary collection of random variables).
+and **not** whether the given inequality is a valid entropy inequality (that is, holds for arbitrary collection of random variables).

 The size of the LP problem can be very big.
 Using 10 random variables there will be 1023 entropies (one for all nonempty subsets), and over 11500 Shannon inequalities.
 The Shannon inequalities form a numerically ill-conditioned (highly degenerate) LP instance, thus, from time to time, any LP solver will give erroneous answer.
+Please watch for these cases.

 #### HISTORY